About first meetings with disability professionals

 - all the information the professional has given you

-- the next steps to take and when the next meeting is.
+- the next steps to take

 It’s OK to ask questions and repeat things back to the professional to make sure you’ve understood correctly.
 Feel free to ask for further explanations in words you can understand.